Convenient once-daily dosing

 Monitoring how your body responds1

 Your healthcare provider will keep a close eye on how ZEJULA is affecting you.
-He or she will check your blood pressure and heart rate monthly for the first year and as needed thereafter during treatment with ZEJULA.
+He or she will check your blood pressure and heart rate at least weekly for the first two months, then monthly for the first year, and as needed thereafter during treatment with ZEJULA.

 Your doctor will also regularly monitor your blood cell counts because ZEJULA can cause changes in your blood cell levels.
 Complete blood cell counts will be monitored weekly for the first month, monthly for the next 11 months, and periodically after that to ensure that your doctor can respond quickly to any changes.